- NJ teachers get Social Security, not all teachers do.

 NJ Pensions Are Tax-Free

-Finally, taxes have to be factored in, since some states claw back some of their pensions in the form of income taxes.
+Additionally, taxes have to be factored in, since some states claw back some of their pensions in the form of income taxes.

 Since 2016's Transportation Trust Fund deal, NJ's pension income has been tax-free: up to $100,000 for married couples, $75,000 for individuals, and $50,000 for married couples filing separately.
 NJ's exemption thresholds are high enough to exempt nearly all teacher pensions in New Jersey.
-In most other states pension income is either fully taxable or the exemption is much lower than what it is in New Jersey.
+In most other states pension income is either fully taxable or the exemption threshold is much lower than what it is in New Jersey.

 In several of the pension funds that Herzenberg and the NJPP rank higher than New Jersey (California and Massachusetts), pensions are fully taxable.